stch-library/schema/README.md

 ## Differences:

-1. defn, defrecord, fn, and letfn are now defn*, defrecord*, fn*, and leftn*, repectively.
+1. defn, defrecord, fn, and letfn are now defn', defrecord', fn', and leftn', repectively.
 2. pred is now a macro so you can do (pred even?) instead of (pred even? 'even?).
 3. => and =>* are now just Fn, and have a single syntax.
 For example, (validate (Fn Int [Int]) inc).
 You can also do (Fn) which produces (Fn Any [& [Any]]) for when you really don't want to think about the types (they're not checked anyways).
 FnSchema uses ifn? instead of fn?, something that was recently fixed in Prismatic Schema.
 4. one, optional, and pair can be unnamed.
 For example, (one Int) or (pair Keyword String).
 The errors messages reference the element position: elem0, elem1, etc. in this scenario.